test-kitchen/kitchen-google/README.md

 If set to `true`, GCE instance will be brought up as a  [preemptible](https://cloud.google.com/compute/docs/instances/preemptible) virtual machine, that runs at a much lower price than normal instances.
-However, Compute Engine might terminate (preempt) these instances if it requires access to those resources for other tasks.; default: `false`
+However, Compute Engine might terminate (preempt) these instances if it requires access to those resources for other tasks; default: `false`

 ### `public_key_path`